jfrog/frogbot/docs/install-bitbucket-server.md

               JF_GIT_OWNER: ""

               # [Mandatory]
-              # Frogbot Management repository in which the frogbot-config.yml resides
+              # The repository in which the frogbot-config.yml resides
               JF_GIT_REPO: ""

               # [Mandatory]
-              # Frogbot Management repository branch in which the frogbot-config.yml resides
+              # The branch in the repository which the frogbot-config.yml resides
               JF_GIT_BASE_BRANCH: ""

         execution: